 It was last December 8 up until December 12 when I and my friends visited Japan.
 We focused mainly on hoping to explore parts of Kyoto and Osaka because we only have like more or less 5 days for the trip.
-But since it was December, we opted to go to Hyogo where the famous Kinosaki Onsen are about.
+But since it was December, we opted to go to Hyogo where the famous Kinosaki Onsen is about.
 We have visited most on our list.
 However, it was too late for us to visit Nara to get an up-close interaction with the deer in the park.

 I’ll start off with the preparations we had before entering Japan – to which the others are obvious but still important.

 Number one is the Visa.
 As a Filipino tourist, this is a requirement

 You won’t be able to enter Japan if you don’t have this valuable item.
 An article was first created before this.
 If you want to know more, click on this link.
 (Getting Yourself A Japan Visa – A Filipino Traveler’s Guide).